 Requesting Letters of Recommendation

 - .
 Generally, you should aim to have between four to six letters of recommendation.
-It is rare that we advise students to collect more than six.
 As a general rule, we recommend two recommendations from science or math faculty or, as a substitute, a science faculty member who supervised your laboratory work.
-It is also recommended that you have a recommend-ation from a faculty member outside of the sciences, preferably in the humanities or social sciences.
+It is also recommended that one be from a faculty member outside of the sciences.
 Others who may write useful letters include a research advisor, faculty advisor, athletic coach, supervisor of a campus or summer job, and a volunteer supervisor.
 Letters from graduate student instructors are acceptable but letters from faculty tend to carry more weight.

 - .
 Take your resume and transcript and papers which you have written for the instructor (preferably the copies which contain their comments) with you and be prepared to talk about your future goals and past achievements.
-If an individual agrees to write on your behalf, present him/her with the Recommendation Waiver Form.
-If the person is off campus, it is also helpful to provide the writer with a stamped envelope addressed to the Office of Pre-Professional Programs and Advising.
+If an individual agrees to write on your behalf, present him/her with the Recommendation Waiver on the Forms Website.
+It is preferable that the letter and Recommmendation Waiver be sent by email to the Office.